masm11/mxmms/README.md

 The shown window is a button, so you can click it to play/pause.

-When you click it with the right button, a menu pops up and you can change music or playlist.
+When you click it with the right button, a menu pops up and you can change music or playlist, or seek.

+For seek, seekbar is shown, and you can seek with it.
+When you completed, the seekbar disappears when you click outside the app.

 The following options are available: